Transport in Jerusalem

 Transport in Jerusalem is characterized by a well-developed inter-city network and an emerging, developing intra-city network.
 Ben Gurion International Airport serves as Jerusalem's closest international airport.
-Egged bus lines and Israel Railways connect the city of Jerusalem to much of Israel, and a high-speed rail line to the airport and Tel Aviv is currently under construction, while the segment to Ben Gurion Airport is already in limited operation.
+Egged bus lines and Israel Railways connect the city of Jerusalem to much of Israel, and a high-speed rail line to Herzliya via Ben Gurion Airport and Tel-Aviv was completed in 2018.
 Within the city, the roads, rather than the rails, are the primary mode of transportation.

 Roads

 Begin Highway (Highway 50) is the western inner city expressway in Jerusalem.
 It runs north to south from Atarot to Manahat (Malha), and is being extended to link further south into Highway 60 to Gush Etzion.
 The northern end of the highway is fed by Highway 443 from Tel Aviv and Modiin.
 The Atarot-Talpiot route (Highway 60) is the main route which traverses the center of the city; and Herzl Boulevard, which begins at the northern entrance of the city and continues south via Mount Herzl and the Yad Vashem Holocaust memorial.
 It then merges into additional routes that lead to the southwestern quarters.
 The Golomb-Herzog-Ben-Zvi route also links the southern quarters with the city center.

 Running east through the city center, Jaffa Road connects the Jaffa Gate of the Old City as well as the central-eastern neighbourhoods and the northwestern city entrance to Highway 1.
 Highway 1 bypasses the city-centre to the north as Yigael Yadin Boulevard, and links Ma'ale Adummim to Begin Highway near Ramot.

 Construction is progressing on parts of a 35-kilometer (22-mi) ring road around the city, fostering faster connection between the suburbs and the city center.
 The eastern half of the project was conceptualized decades ago, but reaction to the proposed highway is still mixed.